arcan1s/arcanis.me/_posts/2017-07-01-ffxiv-astrologian.md

 factors: for example, if you need to heal target as soon as possible you would prefer Benefic II.
-Just try to use Benefic II on as low HP as you (and tank) comfortable - for example, I found that during dancing on Susano Extreme Benefic is more than enough despite the fact that lightning deals damage on about 50% of DPS' HP.
+Just try to use Benefic II on as low HP as you (and tank) comfortable - for example, I found that during dancing on Susano Extreme Benefic is more than enough despite the fact that lightning deals damage which is more than 50% of DPS' HP.

 ## oGCD skills